dmars8047/docker-compose-demo/README.md

 - User: root
 - Password: sales-data-db-test-password

-Both databases are initially configure with using the dbscripts folder within their corresponding Api Service directory.
+Both databases are initialized and seeded with data using the dbscripts folder within their corresponding API Service directory.
 See any file named MySql.Dockerfile for more information.